 How to Enable Dark Mode on Mac OS X Yosemite and El Capitan

 Step #1.
 Click on Apple menu → Launch System Preferences.

 On this page, you will find a check box: Use dark menu bar and Dock.

 Step #3.
 Click in the check box.

-This will show an immediate effect in the menu bar at the top of screen.
+This will show an immediate effect in the menu bar at the top of the screen.

 You can see additional dark mode theming if you click on menu bar items.
-Also check transparent dark background at the Dock; you don’t see that transparent light gray background any more.
+Also, check a transparent dark background at the Dock; you don’t see that transparent light gray background anymore.

 You can check the default settings, which are visible in the menu bar.
 The Dock on your Mac also appears in the brighter mode.

 Watch out how to enable dark mode in Mac OS X El Capitan: